-Clause 14 Updating design schedules, execution schedules and master programmes Subclause (1) Compliance with time schedules and programmes must be assessed on an ongoing basis.
+Clause 14.
+Updating working schedules and time schedules

+Subclause (1) Compliance with working schedules and time schedules must be assessed on an ongoing basis.
 If it seems likely that the schedules will not be observed, they must be updated stating to what extent extension of time is requested or accepted, and whether the delay concerns a deadline associated with liquidated damages.